-If an organisation decides it is appropriate to charge you for an excessive request, the amount must be based on how much it will actually cost them to fulfil your request.
+If an organisation decides it is appropriate to charge you for an excessive request, the amount must be based on how much it will cost them to fulfil your request.

 Audrey experiences severe anxiety and depression.
 She also has a diagnosis of rheumatoid arthritis.